- £150 - £175

 How it works

-Each course is made up of weekly 2 hour Zoom sessions which are supported with follow up notes and discussion on a Trello board.
+Each class in the course proper is made up of weekly 2 hour Zoom sessions which are supported with follow up notes and discussion on a Trello board.
 The online classes are fully interactive and creative.
 Relevant comedy clips are shown, discussed and analysed.
 You'll undertake creative exercises tailored for the online environment to explore the tools and techniques we're working with.
 There'll also often be a breakout period for you to create something to bring back and share with the group.
 Throughout the classes you'll receive immediate, helpful and inspiring feedback on your developing work.
 The sessions end with homework being set and then you have the week between sessions to work on the comedy writing task.
 You submit your work in advance of the next session for personalised feedback.
 You will also receive detailed notes on the topics covered after each session.

 "Great course which helped me to put theory directly into practice.
 Value for money and good team spirit within the group."
 SK